 - 15. No potentially dusty materials (including wastes) or finished products shall arrive on or leave the site other than by use of cement tanker, enclosed mixer trucks and sheeted trucks. - 16.
-The mixer, volumetric truck or mixer trucks shall be loaded in such a way as to minimise airborne dust emissions.
-A full length delivery sock shall be used and fully inserted into the cement hopper during truck loading operations.
+The mixer and mixer trucks shall be loaded in such a way as to minimise airborne dust emissions.
+A full length discharge sock shall be used and fully inserted into the loading hopper on the truck mixer during truck loading operations and dust suppression shall be used.